 These FAQs are designed to serve as a companion to the submissions document.
 They are incomprehensive and should not be considered as a final guide to submissions.

-The awards are open to all Indian citizens (regardless of country of residence) and those residing elsewhere holding a PIO/OCI card.
+The awards are open to all Indian citizens (regardless of country of residence) and those residing elsewhere holding an OCI card or any other official evidence that verifies that their country of origin is India.

 If the content is queer and if the areas covered about gender are related to sexuality and the LGBTQIA+ spectrum, then it does qualify for consideration.
 The jury’s decision, however, will be final and binding.